Abrar-Abir/Abrar-Abir.github.io/_news/2025-06-06-phoenix.md

 # ---

-	12 Feb 2023, 13:15

-	To: All current and past members of the CS community at CMUQ

-	Dear all,

-	The CS program on this campus has no logo of its own.
-Are you interested in designing one?
-If so, please read on!

-	We are looking for a logo for our local CS program.
-We could use the old School of Computer Science logo from the main campus, the famous dragon:

-	but we would much prefer something that represents all three elements of our identity: Computer Science, Carnegie Mellon, Qatar.
-In search of that, we are launching a contest!
-If you have a good idea, please submit it.
-Who knows?
-Maybe you are destined to be the proud parent of the new SCS@CMUQ logo!

-	Who can submit: Any current or past member (student, faculty, staff) of the CS community at CMUQ.

-	When to submit: The deadline is March 5, 2023

-	What to submit: Two mandatory items:

-	A digital file containing your design - must be up to 5MB.

-	A short paragraph justifying why your design makes sense - must be up to 500 words.

-	What next?
-A committee of 2 faculty, 2 students, 2 staff, and 1 MPR member (none of whom participate in the contest) will review the submissions and select up to 3 winners.
-If 0 winners are selected, the new logo will be the dragon.
-If 2 or 3 winners are selected, then the final winner will be selected by polling the community.

-	...

 The logo features a bold red phoenix enclosed in a partially open circle, representing the spirit and identity of the Computer Science program at Carnegie Mellon University in Qatar (CMUQ).
 The phoenix, a mythical bird known for rising from its own ashes, symbolizes resilience, renewal, and continuous transformation—qualities that are deeply aligned with the nature of computer science as a discipline.
 It captures the innovation, adaptability, and problem-solving ethos that define the field, as well as the growth and evolution of the CS community at CMUQ.

 The choice of deep red directly reflects Carnegie Mellon University’s official colors, ensuring a strong visual and symbolic connection to the institution’s identity.
 The stylized, dynamic form of the phoenix projects confidence and excellence, echoing the high standards and global reputation of CMU’s School of Computer Science.
 Encircling the bird is a sleek, incomplete ring that suggests unity, inclusiveness, and a sense of belonging—key values within the close-knit CS community at the Qatar campus.